 - 1. FFA members must follow all FFA membership rules, guidelines, and policies set forth by National, State, and Local FFA Organizations. - 2.
-FFA exhibits will use the same class number as 4-H with an "F" behind the class number. - 3.
-FFA members will compete in the same classes as 4-H members for the same grand and reserve awards. - 4.
-Animal limits apply to exhibitors; maximum entries may be split in FFA and 4-H, but exhibitors will not be permitted to bring additional animals. - 5.
+FFA members will compete in the same classes as 4-H members for the same grand and reserve awards. - 3.
+Animal limits apply to exhibitors; maximum entries may be split in FFA and 4-H, but exhibitors will not be permitted to bring additional animals. - 4.
+FFA exhibits will comply with all the same deadline, entry and class rules as 4-H members (including tagging, weigh-ins, and FairEntry)/ - 5.
 FFA exhibitors must wear FFA representative apparel, this does not have to include official dress, but may be apparel with an "FFA" logo.